-The bachelor of science degree programs in chemical engineering, civil engineering, computer engineering, construction engineering, electrical engineering, industrial engineering, mechanical engineering, and petroleum engineering are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science degree programs in chemical engineering, civil engineering, computer engineering, construction engineering, electrical engineering, industrial engineering, mechanical engineering, and petroleum engineering are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org

 Click on one of the options below for more information.

-Students who do not meet the Whitacre College of Engineering admission requirements are admitted initially to the Texas Tech University PreEngineering Program and may apply for admission to the Whitacre College foundational curriculum upon satisfaction of the college internal transfer admission standards.
-For more information, visit the Admissions Page.
+Students who do not meet the Whitacre College of Engineering admission requirements are initially admitted to the Texas Tech University Pre-Engineering Program, and may apply for admission to the Whitacre College foundational curriculum upon satisfaction of the College's internal transfer admission standards.
+For more information, visit the Admissions page.

 From pharmaceuticals that can improve lives to green chemistry that may help remove hazardous substances, chemical engineers transform the knowledge of chemistry into powerful materials for the betterment of society.

 Texas Tech faculty members in the Department of Chemical Engineering are experts in polymers and materials, nano-technology, energetic nano-materials, biotechnology and biomedical engineering, bio-molecular modeling, and alternative new generation biofuels.